batuaWallet/L2-web-wallet/README.md

 # Overview

-This repository contains codebase and instructions for a React application, which serves a web application to an end user.
+This repository contains codebase and instructions for a React application, which serves a Batua web application to an end user.

 When loaded, this web application will:

-- create an ethereum wallet
+- create an Ethereum wallet
-- persist the wallet in local browser storage
+- store the wallet in local browser storage
 - display wallet information
   - public address - where user can receive Ethereum-based cryptocurrency
   - wallet mnemonic - 24 words used to generate public/private keypair